tomtom-international/commisery/README.md

 # Commisery

 Commisery is a package to help check whether given commit messages adhere to [Conventional Commits].
-Specifically it checks the syntax and some small aspects of the semantics.
+Specifically, it checks the syntax and some small aspects of the semantics.

-The purpose of this is several fold:
+The purpose of this is severalfold:

 1. Achieving a common layout for commit messages in order to help humans more quickly extract useful information from them.
 2. Making these messages partially machine processable in order to classify changes for proper version management.